 For reconstruction and relocation activities, the homeowner must agree to own the home and use the home as their primary residence for a period of 15 years after reconstruction as secured through a forgivable promissory note and lien.
 If a homeowner moves or sells the home within the first five years, the entire (100%) amount of the benefit received must be repaid in full to PRDOH.
-If a homeowner moves to count households below poverty levels towards LMI benefit or adjust the LMI levels in accordance with poverty levels Until such waiver is achieved, those households above 80 percent AMFI but under the poverty level will be served under Urgent Need.
+If a homeowner moves

+113 Given that the HUD Income Limits to establish LMI populations are extremely low in Puerto Rico, and in many instances, the 80 percent AMFI is less than Federal Poverty levels, PRDOH may seek a waiver from HUD to be able to count households below poverty levels towards LMI benefit or adjust the LMI levels in accordance with poverty levels.
+Until such waiver is achieved, those households above 80 percent AMFI but under the poverty level will be served under Urgent Need.